tmtsoftware/esw/esw-shell/README.md

  `val assemblyComponent = assemblyCommandService("iris.assembly_name")`
  - For Sequencers
  `val sequencer = sequencerCommandService(IRIS, "darknight")`

+Get handle to the services like SequenceManager/Agent using following commands within esw-shell repl
+ - For Sequence Manager
+ `val sequenceManager = sequenceManagerService()`
+ - For Agent
+ `val agent = agentClient("iris.machine_1")`
+ - For AdminApi
+ `adminApi`
+ - For EventService
+ `eventService`
+ - For AlarmService
+ `alarmService`

 **iris.hcd_name** and **iris.assembly_name** are the prefix by which both HCD and Assembly components were registered with location service respectively.